ravendb/bootcamp/src/Unit-3/lesson4/README.md

 This is a good scenario to use the Changes API.
 In this excercise you will learn how to do that.

-The source code of this exercise is avaiable [here](CollaborativeCategoryEditing).
+The source code of this exercise is available [here](CollaborativeCategoryEditing).

 ### Step 1: Create a new project and install the latest `RavenDB.Client` and `System.Reactive.Core` packages